(Updated Nov 2015)

 Going down through Taupo and the Tongariro National Park (do stop and go for a walk if you have time – it is spectacular ‘high country’) you come to Taihape, Gumboot City.
 A few minutes down the road is The Wool Company.

-A large barn store clearly marked, you can’t miss it going down State Highway 1.
+A large barn store clearly marked, you can’t miss it as you travel down State Highway 1 towards Wellington.
 In particular, I recommend you avail yourself of some of their yummy possum merino yarn.

-If you can fit it in, I highly recommend a visit to the Little Wool Co in Feilding.
+If you can fit it in, I highly recommend a visit Anna Gratton’s Little Wool Co in Feilding.
 You do need to call in advance to make sure Anna Gratton will be there as she travels often.
-Anna has a sheep’s back to shop floor operation, and she farms the sheep whose wool she then spins into yarn on professional machinery.
+Anna has a sheep’s back to shop floor operation, and she farms the sheep whose wool she then spins into yarn in the onsite mill.
 I don’t think anyone else in the North Island has a range as large as hers – unless you count the large brands that sell through stores.

-At the moment, there is also a craft market that happens in the Frank Kitts Park car park, every Saturday, from 10am to 4pm.
-Once a year there is a focus on wool week, which is well-attended by the local yarn scene, but on a normal day, you won’t find much yarn there.
+There is also a craft market (Wellington Underground market) that happens on the city waterfront in the Frank Kitts car park, every Saturday, from 10am to 4pm.
+Twice a year there is a focus on wool (Wonders of Wool, usually in May and August), which is well-attended by the local yarn scene, but on a normal week, you won’t find much yarn there.
 It’s worth a visit from the perspective of New Zealand craft though.

 My post about South Island yarn is here.